sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Vigenère Cipher ==

- A Vigenère cipher is an example of a polyalpha- betic cipher.
+A Vigenère cipher is an example of a polyalphabetic cipher.
 Using a secret code word, encrypt each letter by shifting it the corresponding letter in the code word.

 For our default text ‘ SECRETS HI’ we use the code word ‘CAT’.

 We will breaks up the message into three-letter chunks, because our codeword is three letters.
 So SEC RET SHI.

 The standard is that a=0 b=1, c=2,…etc. So S shift by C=2 letters to U. E will shift by  A= 0 letters and remain at E. C will shift by T=19 letters to V, and so on.